-- 12 men's/coed and 8 women teams - Teams will be split into round robin groups followed by knock-outs. - Any men's/coed team in excess of 8 will receive a bye from the round robin groups and qualify for knock-out stage directly. - Participating teams will be ranked based on their team rating and placed in a round-robin group using the snake system. - Teams from the same division will be placed in separate roundrobin groups (if a division qualifies 3 or more teams, only the top 2 from that division will be separated). - Teams that lose in the semifinals will play for third place.
+- 12 men's/coed and 8 women teams (including a host NCTTA member school if one exists) - Teams will be split into round robin groups followed by knock-outs. - Any men's/coed team in excess of 8 will receive a bye from the round robin groups and qualify for the knock-out stage directly. - Participating teams will be ranked based on their team rating and placed in a round-robin group using the snake system. - Teams from the same division will be placed in separate round-robin groups (if a division qualifies 3 or more teams, only the top 2 from that division will be separated). - Teams that lose in the semifinals will play for third place.